cr3mov/writeups/1337up23-web-owasp.md

 #### Fuzzing

 We don't see much of the possible attack vectors on the site, the only interesting thing at quick glance is search field.
-Which just GET's the search.php
+Which just GETs the search.php

 `https://owasp.ctf.intigriti.io/search.php?title=1`

-SQL injection is definetely first thing to try here, so let's try something:
+SQL injection is definitely the first thing to try here, so let's try something:

 `https://owasp.ctf.intigriti.io/search.php?title='"/`

-No errors out here what if we add another random query parameter?
+No errors are produced with this input.
+What if we add an another random query parameter?

 `https://owasp.ctf.intigriti.io/search.php?title=%27%22%2F&abacaba=123`

-And here we are, definetely SQL injection
+And here we are, definitely an SQL injection

 ```py
 Fatal error: Uncaught mysqli_sql_exception: Unknown column 'abacaba' in 'where clause' in /var/www/html/db.php:11